30+ Very Useful HTML5 Examples, Tutorials and Techniques

-HTML5 examples can be really good inspiration for anyone starting a new web project, after all it is the future of web page markup and we all need to prepare for it.
 HTML5 is being developed as the next major revision of HTML (HyperText Markup Language).
-The major market and internet leaders are already switching to the HTML 5 platform.
+The major market and Internet leaders are already switching to the HTML 5 platform.
 With Apple and Google both pushing the standards in order to facilitate more advanced web development, we now see HTML 5 implementations popping up all over the place as more companies get on board with the advanced features.

-With the constant drop of Flash usage in web and internet applications, HTML5 is opening new doors to web designers and developers.
-In this scenario, it is indeed imperative for every web developer to know about basic tutorials, tricks and terms of HTML5.
+With the constant drop of Flash usage in web and Internet applications, HTML5 is opening new doors to web designers and developers.
+In this scenario, it is indeed imperative for every web developer to know about basic compatibility, features, tricks and tricks of HTML5.
+Here we present before you, a comprehensive list of more than 40 HTML5 examples, tutorials and techniques that you can’t afford to miss if you are a web developer.
+This post was just updated with new html resources and all we also checked all links.

 Let check out some HTML5 Examples